wenbinyugroup/ivabs/_sources/prevabs/guide/pre_recover.rst.txt

 .. _section-recover:

-Specifications for recovery
+Specifications for dehomogenization
 ===========================

 VABS
 ----

-Once the 1D beam analysis is finished, those results can be used to recover local 3D strains and stresses at every point of the cross section.
+Once the 1D beam analysis is finished, those results can be used to compute local 3D strains, stresses, failure indexes, and strength ratios at every point of the cross-section.
 As stated in the VABS manual, the following data are required to carry out the recover analysis at a selected location along the beam: